 How to Add Color

-There are a couple ways to add color to your playdough.
-You can use a natural food dye and add a few drops until you achieve the color you want to the 1 cup of water before mixing it in with the other ingredients.
+There are a few ways to add color to your play dough recipe.
+You can add a few drops of natural food coloring until you get the color you want.
+Add it to the 1 cup water before mixing it in with the other ingredients.

 - Blue – shredded purple cabbage